What cultural consequences could Will Smith face after Chris Rock slap? - NewsBreak

 Banfield warned of the negative ramifications of the slap being broadcast around the globe.

 “People who are influenced by Will Smith watched that happen, and then watched three huge celebrities, Tyler Perry, Denzel Washington and Bradley Cooper snuggle up to Will Smith afterward to make sure he was OK,” Banfield said.
-“Because a comedian took a swipe, a joke, at his wife, which by the way, he laughed at the joke.Apple’s feel-good ‘CODA’ triumphs at pugnacious Oscars
+“Because a comedian took a swipe, a joke, at his wife, which by the way, he laughed at the joke.”

 Smith shared what Washington told him: “At your highest moment, be careful because that’s when the devil comes for you.